Mikkomario/Utopia-Scala/Vault-Coder/README.md

   - If `<group>` is specified and this value is not, the application allows the user to type a filter during application use
   - This argument is case-insensitive and should represent a portion of the targeted item's name
+    - If, however, you include the `-S` flag in command arguments, class names must match the filter exactly (except for casing) and not just partially.
 - `<group>` Specifies, which sub-category of items will be written, or which target is filtered using the `<filter>`
   - This argument is optional
   - Allowed values are `class`, `enum`, `package` and `all`